©Champeillant Sunset Mathilde Duchene April25 6

 Welcome to the Chablais Unesco World Geopark

-A UNESCO Global Geopark is a coherent geographical entity characterized by sites and landscapes of global geological importance.
+A UNESCO Global Geopark is a coherent geographical entity characterised by sites and landscapes of global geological importance.
 Geoparks aim to promote and enhance the connections between this geological heritage and all other elements of heritage, whether natural, cultural or intangible.
 They are managed according to principles of protection, education and sustainable development, while raising awareness of the importance of preserving the Earth for future generations.

 The Chablais Geopark, whose rocks bear witness to a history that began 250 million years ago, offers you a real journey through time.